prontotheant/spotify_line_dancing/alex/READ_ME.md

 This is the file that would need to be edited once a database design has been finalized, followed by a run of the initialize_database.py to implement the changes

 #### index.html ####
-Basic text, rudimentary css
-Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask
+Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask Currently displays database

 Hope to add search and temporary playlist to this page

 #### playlist.html ####
-Basic text, rudimentary css
+Currently no content
 Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask

-Future for this page would:
+Future for this page would be:
-- be adding a form for playlist name, playlist description
+- add a form for playlist name, playlist description
 - display temporary playlist content
 - adding spotify log in or enter token
 - information confirmation alert
-- then export to spotify functionality will require another .py
+- then export to spotify functionality which will require another .py

 #### add_song.html ####
-Basic text, uses form
-Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask
+Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask Currently has post functionality that connects to database, has a form to gather content

 would like to:
  -  add some sort of log in or security feature to reach this page